philippecarlo/pyldes_kbo/Conformance Testing/TressSpec/TreeSpecConformancePoints.md

 - [ ] Check when  `tree:import  ` is set.
 LDES Client doesn't crash for subscribed stream
 ####	*3.3.7 When there are no `tree:member`s and/or no `tree:Collection` defined, then the `tree:path` refers to a pattern that can start from every triple in the page.*
 - [ ] Check when  no `tree:member`s and/or no `tree:Collection` defined is set.
 LDES Server doesn't crash for ingesting stream.
-- [ ] Check when no `tree:member`s and/or no `tree:Collection` defined is set is set.
+- [ ] Check when no `tree:member`s and/or no `tree:Collection` defined is set.
 LDES Client doesn't crash for subscribed stream
 ####	*3.3.8 When a `tree:path` is defined, mind that you also may have to check the language of the element using the property `shacl:inLanguage` More languages MAY be set.
 When no language is set, all strings are compared.*

 - [ ] Check when  `tree:path` and  `shacl:inLanguage` is set.
 LDES Server doesn't crash for ingesting stream.